Q3 (New York City bus): Route description and service

 The JFK Airport-bound Q3 starts from Bay 5 at the 165th Street Bus Terminal in Jamaica, Queens.
 It then goes via Hillside Avenue, until it turns south onto Farmers Boulevard via 187th Place.
 The route continues through the neighborhoods of Hollis, stopping at the Long Island Rail Road (LIRR) station there.
 It then passes through St. Albans, before stopping at the LIRR station at Locust Manor.
 Then it continues, passing through Springfield Gardens before finally crossing Rockaway Boulevard, and then entering John F. Kennedy International Airport via North Boundary Road, 148th Street, and JFK Expressway, passing by the North Cargo Area and Central Terminal Area.
 After stopping at Terminal 8, the route travels west and north along the Van Wyck Expressway and its service road.
 The Q3 travels west around Federal Circle, then north along 130th Place, west along Pan Am Road, and north at Lefferts Boulevard.
 The Q3 terminates at the AirTrain JFK's Lefferts Boulevard station.

 Jamaica-bound buses from Lefferts Boulevard largely follow the reverse routing.
 Buses travel south at Lefferts Boulevard, east along Pan Am Road, south along 130th Place, and south and east along the Van Wyck Expressway and its service road.
 After stopping at Terminal 8, the route turns along JFK Expressway, 148th Street, and North Boundary Road.
 Leaving the airport, the Jamaica-bound Q3 runs along Farmers Boulevard, then turns north on 188th Street and west on Hillside Avenue, terminating at Bay 5 of the 165th Street Bus Terminal.

 A majority of the ridership of the Q3 is formed from airport employees from JFK.
 Upon the route's extension to JFK Airport, more riders began to use the Q3, there were increased employment opportunities in Queens, airport hires were encouraged to move to Queens, and road congestion was relieved.

+School trippers

+When school is in session, two extra buses originate at 179th Street at 2:47 and 2:52, near P.S.
+095 Eastwood.
+Another two begin at I.S.
+238 Susan B. Anthony Academy at 182nd Place, departing at 2:55 and 3:22, respectively.
+All four trips head toward JFK Airport, terminating at Rockaway Boulevard.